zengbing15/lumos_doc/docs/preparation/createaccount.md

 For more information about CKB capacity, see [CKB Capacity of an Account](../reference/ckbaccount#ckb-capacity-of-an-account).

-To get CKB capacity for Alice on **DEV chain**, specify Alice as the miner for receiving mining rewards.
+To get CKB capacity for Alice on **DEV chain**, specify Alice as the miner who receives mining rewards.

 Assign the lock args of Alice to <b>Block Assembler Lock Arg</b> in the Edit Chain form and save the changes.